Mamadou Niang: Marseille

 In 2005, Niang moved to Marseille for a reported fee of €7 million.
 He was joined six months later by Mickaël Pagis.
 Niang finished the season as Marseille's top scorer with ten goals but Marseille lost the Coupe de France final to Paris Saint-Germain.

 Niang was selected Marseille player of the month by the fans for May 2008.

 Niang would go on to finish the 2009–10 season with 18 goals in Ligue 1, making him the highest scorer in the league and Marseille's highest scorer with 28 goals in all competitions.

 Fenerbahçe

 Niang signed a 3+1 year deal with Fenerbahçe on 14 August 2010 for a fee of reported €8 million.

-He made a great start with Fenerbahçe SK when he scored 7 goals in his first 6 league appearances.
+He made a great start with Fenerbahçe when he scored seven goals in his first six league appearances.
 Niang scored his first hat-trick for Fenerbahçe on his 5th appearance when they won 6–2 against Kasımpaşa.
 He helped his side win the 2010–11 Süper Lig, scoring 16 goals in 29 appearances.